mwinding/connectome_analysis/README.md

-tools to manipulate, process, and analyze the Drosophila larval brain connectome (or other large connectomes)
+tools to manipulate, process, and analyze the Drosophila larval brain connectome